polyium/swift-macro-template/README.md

-# Swift Package + Executable Template
+# Swift Package Template

+> [!IMPORTANT]
+> The following `README.md`'s content is a template and is not intended
+> to be treated as the package's source of information.
+>
+> Do not attempt to run or execute any scripts as a part
+> of Polyium's templated markdown.

 ## Usage